KaiKobbe/dispersive_agp_solver/README.md

 enforcing a minimum guard distance of $\ell$.

 ## Evaluation
-We evaluated the solvers for the following instances:
+We evaluated the solvers for several orthogonal polygons and found that the SAT-approach largely outperforms the other two.
-- 745 random orthogonal polygons from the [Salzburg Database](https://sbgdb.cs.sbg.ac.at)
-- 1599 random office-like polygons

-Summarizing the evaluation, the SAT-approach largely outperforms MIP and CP-SAT, being able to solve instances with $1600$ vertices in about 15 seconds.
-MIP and CP-SAT perform relative similarly.
-However, for large instances, CP-SAT seems to scale slightly better.
-While the SAT-approach performs similarly for random orthogonal polygons and office-like polygons, MIP and CP-SAT require less time to compute optimal solutions for office-like polygons.
 Further details on the evaluation can be found [here](https://github.com/KaiKobbe/dispersive_agp_solver/tree/main/evaluation/office_like_instances).

 ## License